-- FC-1.5.1 Investment firm licensees must have appropriate risk management systems to determine whether a customer or beneficial owner is a Politically Exposed Person ('PEP'), both at the time of establishing business relations and thereafter on a periodic basis.
-Investment firm licensees must utilise publicly available databases and information to establish whether a customer is a PEP. - FC-1.5.2 Investment firm licensees must establish a client acceptance policy with regard to PEPs, taking into account the reputational and other risks involved.
-Senior management approval must be obtained before a PEP is accepted as a customer.
+FC-1.5.1 Investment firm licensees must have appropriate risk management systems to determine whether a customer or beneficial owner is a Politically Exposed Person ('PEP'), both at the time of establishing business relations and thereafter on a periodic basis.
+Investment firm licensees must utilise publicly available databases and information to establish whether a customer is a PEP.

-- (a) Analysis of complex financial structures, including trusts, foundations or international business corporations; - (b) A written record in the customer file to establish that reasonable measures have been taken to establish both the source of wealth and the source of funds; - (c) Development of a profile of anticipated customer activity, to be used in on-going monitoring; - (d) Approval of senior management for allowing the customer relationship to continue; and - (e) On-going account monitoring of the PEP's account by senior management (such as the MLRO). - FC-1.5.3A In cases of higher risk business relationships with such persons, mentioned in Paragraph FC-1.5.1, investment firm licensees must apply the measures referred to in (b), (d) and (e) of Paragraph FC-1.5.3.

-FC-1.5.3B The requirements for all types of PEP must also apply to family or close associates of such PEPs.

-FC-1.5.3C For the purpose of Paragraph FC-1.5.3B, 'family' means spouse, father, mother, sons, daughters, sisters and brothers.
+- FC-1.5.2 Investment firm licensees must establish a client acceptance policy with regard to PEPs, taking into account the reputational and other risks involved.
+Senior management approval must be obtained before a PEP is accepted as a customer. - FC-1.5.3 Where an existing customer is a PEP, or subsequently becomes a PEP, enhanced monitoring and customer due diligence measures must include: - (a) Analysis of complex financial structures, including trusts, foundations or international business corporations; - (b) A written record in the customer file to establish that reasonable measures have been taken to establish both the source of wealth and the source of funds; - (c) Development of a profile of anticipated customer activity, to be used in on-going monitoring; - (d) Approval of senior management for allowing the customer relationship to continue; and - On-going account monitoring of the PEP's account by senior management (such as the MLRO). - FC-1.5.3A In cases of higher risk business relationships with such persons, mentioned in Paragraph FC-1.5.1, investment firm licensees must apply the measures referred to in (b), (d) and (e) of Paragraph FC-1.5.3. - FC-1.5.3B The requirements for all types of PEP must also apply to family or close associates of such PEPs. - FC-1.5.3C For the purpose of Paragraph FC-1.5.3B, 'family' means spouse, father, mother, sons, daughters, sisters and brothers.
 'Associates' are persons associated with a PEP whether such association is due to the person being an employee or partner of the PEP or of a firm represented or owned by the PEP, or family links or otherwise.